Granite Bay Wrongful Death Lawyer

 So how do we cope?
 Most experts say that the process of grief recovery is a gradual one, filled with ups and downs.
 At the start, everything may feel surreal and empty.
 Nothing may seem to make sense anymore, and you may find that even daily chores are overwhelming.
 During this time, the last thing you need is to worry about financial issues caused by the decedent's passing.Effects of a Sudden Death

 There is no quick way for a person to deal with sudden death due to negligence or an intentional act.
 In such cases, the people left behind are robbed of a chance to say goodbye or even to say they love you for the last time.
 This lack of preparedness makes death all the more overwhelming.
 Survivors may experience physical signs, such as loss of appetite, anxiety, and insomnia.
 If children are involved, parents and other caregivers worry about how they will explain how this beloved person is no longer present and why it happened.
 An inheritance or financial help the child or spouse might have relied on is also gone.
 Also, the cost of end-of-life expenses and monthly bills may prove overwhelming after the decedent’s support is lost.
-While no one can resolve the grief you feel, a Granite Bay wrongful death lawyer can help with financial stress.What Is a Wrongful Death?
+While no one can resolve the grief you feel, a Granite Bay wrongful death lawyer can help with financial stress.What is a Wrongful Death Claim and How Can it Help Your Family?

 A wrongful death occurs when a reckless or negligent act causes a fatal accident.
 It can also result from intentional acts such as homicide.
 In some cases, actions such as driving under the influence or aggressive driving also cause wrongful death.
 For example, in California, a prosecutor can charge a drunk driver with vehicular or gross vehicular manslaughter or murder.
 This elevates the DUI to an intentional act since the driver either knew the consequences of drunk driving or was using their vehicle as a weapon.
 In other situations, a person may be killed by another individual who has a grievance against them.
 Even though this is considered murder, the family can still file a claim against the person for wrongful death.Causes of Wrongful Death